-Placental Human Chorionic Gonadotropin (hCG)
+Placental Human Chrorionic Gonadotropin (hCG)

-Human chorionic gonadotropin is a glycoprotein structurally similar to follicle stimulating hormone (FSH), luteinizing hormone (LH), and thyroid stimulating hormone (TSH).
+Human chorionic gonadotropin is a glycoprotein structurally similar to follicle stimulating hormone (FSH). luteinizing hormone (LH), and thyroid stimulating hormone (TSH).
 It is similar to luteinizing hormone (LH) in action.
-As is true of the other glycoprotein hormones, hCG is composed of 2 non-identical subunits that associate non-covalently (37, 122).
-The $\alpha$ subunit consists of an amino acid sequence essentially identical to and shared with the other pituitary glycoprotein hormones.
-On the other hand, the $\beta$ subunit is structurally similar to the $\alpha$ subunit yet it differs enough to confer specific biologic activity on the intact dimeric hormone.
-The subunits differ primarily at the carboxyl terminus where the $\beta$ subunit of hCG has a 30-amino-acid tailpiece that is not present in the human LH $\beta$ subunit.
-Glycosylation in this region of HCG accounts for the longer half life (32-37 hours) of hCG relative to LH.
-The molecular weight of the hCG dimer is estimated at 36.7 kDa with the $\alpha$ subunit contributing 14.5 kDa and the b subunit 22.2 kDa (122).
-The hCG $\alpha$ subunit is found in the cytotrophoblast layer only (42, 45).
+As is true of the other glycoprotein hormones, hCG is composed of 2 nonidentical subunits that associate non-covalently (52, 140).
+The α subunit consists of an amino acid sequence essentially identical to and shared with the other pituitary glycoprotein hormones.
+On the other hand, the β subunit is structurally similar to the α subunit yet it differs enough to confer specific biologic activity on the intact dimeric hormone.
+The subunits differ primarily at the carboxyl terminus where the β subunit of hCG has a 30-amino-acid tailpiece that is not present in the human LH β subunit.
+Glycosylation in this region of HCG accounts for the longer half-life (32-37 hours) of hCG relative to LH (24h vs. 2h, respectively).
+The molecular weight of the hCG dimer is estimated at 36.7 kDa with the α subunit contributing 14.5 kDa and the β subunit 22.2 kDa (140).
+The hCG α subunit is found in the cytotrophoblast layer only (57, 60).

-As mentioned previously, hCG mRNA is detectable in embryos as early as the 6- to 8-cell stage (31a, 32).
-After implantation of the conceptus, hCG is detectable in the syncytiotrophoblast layer (outer trophectoderm layer) (42, 45-47).
+As mentioned previously, hCG mRNA is detectable in embryos as early as the 6- to 8-cell stage (47).
+After implantation of the conceptus, hCG is detectable in the syncytiotrophoblast layer (outer trophectoderm layer) (57, 60-62).
 Human chorionic gonadotropin is secreted by the syncytiotrophoblasts of the placenta into both the fetal and maternal circulation.
 Plasma levels increase, doubling in concentration every 2-3 days between 60 and 90 days of gestation.
-At 3-4 weeks' gestation, the mean doubling time of dimeric hCG is 2.0 ±1.0 days and increases to about 3.5 ±1.5 days at 9-10 weeks (42).
-The average peak hCG level is approximately 110,000 mIU/mL and occurs at 10 weeks gestation (42).
+At 3-4 weeks' gestation, the mean doubling time of dimeric hCG is 2.0 ±1.0 days and increases to about 3.5 ±1.5 days at 9-10 weeks (57).
+The average peak hCG level is approximately 110,000 mIU/mL and occurs at 10 weeks' gestation (57).
 Between 12 and 16 weeks, average hCG decreases rapidly with the concentration halving every 2.5 ±1.0 days before reaching 25% of first trimester peak values.
-Levels continue to fall from 16 to 22 weeks at a slower rate (mean halving rate of 4.0 ±2.0 days) to become approximately 10% of peak first trimester values (42).
-During the third trimester mean hCG levels rise in gradual, yet significant, manner from 22 weeks until term (42).
+Levels continue to fall from 16 to 22 weeks at a slower rate (mean halving rate of 4.0 \pm 2.0 days) to become approximately 10% of peak first trimester values (57).
+During the third trimester mean hCG levels rise in gradual, yet significant, manner from 22 weeks until term (57).
 Interestingly, hCG levels are comparatively higher in women bearing female fetuses.

 Human chorionic gonadotropin secretion is related directly to the mass of hCG-secreting trophoblastic tissues.
-In vivo, the release of hCG has been correlated with the widths of trophoblast tissue from 4 to 20 weeks and with placental weight from 20 to 38 weeks, respectively (42).
-The rapidly rising hCG seen between 3-4 and 9-10 weeks gestation coincides with the proliferation of immature trophoblastic villi and the extent of the syncytial layer (42).
+In vivo, the release of hCG has been correlated with the widths of trophoblast tissue from 4 to 20 weeks and with placental weight from 20 to 38 weeks, respectively (57).
+The rapidly rising hCG seen between 3-4 and 9-10 weeks' gestation coincides with the proliferation of immature trophoblastic villi and the extent of the syncytial layer (57).
 As expected, declining hCG levels are associated with a relative reduction in the mass of the syncytiotrophoblast and cytotrophoblast tissue.
-From 20-22 weeks until term a gradual increase in dimeric hCG corresponds with a similar increase in placental weight and villus volume (42).
+From 20-22 weeks until term a gradual increase in dimeric hCG corresponds with a similar increase in placental weight and villus volume (57).

 Thus, in early gestation rising hCG levels reflect the histological finding of a rapidly proliferating and increasingly invasive placenta.
-Later in pregnancy, declining hCG levels are associated with a relative reduction in the number and mass of trophoblasts; therefore, hCG levels mirror the placenta's morphologic transformation from an organ of invasion to an organ of transfer (42).
+Later in pregnancy, declining hCG levels are associated with a relative reduction in the number and mass of trophoblasts; therefore, hCG levels mirror the placenta's morphologic transformation from an organ of invasion to an organ of transfer (57).